 “That’s often the purpose of these cases,” said Scheer, the director of the First Amendment Coalition.
 “Winning is the ultimate chilling effect, but if you can’t win the case, you at least want the editors to think twice before writing another critical story about you.

 Champerty, as third-party litigation funding used to be called (and should probably be called again!) was formerly a crime, but the commercial litigation finance industry has been growing in recent years.
 It’s most commonly used as a form of speculation, in which “investors” seek potentially lucrative lawsuits, from which they receive a percentage, or as a means of protecting and expanding a company’s business.
 But the Thiel funding, coming as it does from a billionaire, is not an investment.
 Rather, it is represents the settling of a personal vendetta against a media company by someone with the money to drive a company to ruin through litigation.
+(Some lawyers have speculated that Thiel’s lawsuit sponsorship is technically called “maintenance” if he doesn’t receive a share of the proceeds.)

 Generally, people avoid frivolous lawsuits because they can expose them to as much scrutiny as those they sue.
 What is significant about this case is that by funding Hogan behind the scenes, Thiel could get his revenge, escape exposure, and influence the outcome of the case.
 Hogan’s lawyers made decisions against Hogan’s best interests, withdrawing a claim that would have required Gawker’s insurance company to pay damages rather than the company itself—a move that made Nick Denton, Gawker Media’s founder and CEO, suspect that a Silicon Valley millionaire was behind the suit.
 Gawker Media may or may not survive the suit, in which Hogan was handed a judgement of $140 million in March, which the publisher has appealed.